clariontools/CordovaCameraPreview/README.md

 var takePicturePromise = cordova.plugins.camerapreview.takePicture();

 takePicturePromise.then(function (result) {
+    // Advise not to use this to make any important settings
+    // the picture take handler callback may occur before the promise is
+    // returned, there is no gaurantee, the err return is ok to use to handle error.
-    console.log('Result from takePicture: ' + result);
+    // this is ok to determine the call was made, but the real action is in the callback. console.log('Result from takePicture: ' + result);
 }, function (err) {
     console.log('Error from takePicture: ' + err);